DroidWorksStudio/mLauncher/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Feature request
+name: 'Enhancement'
-about: Suggest an idea or new feature for this project
+about: 'Suggest an idea or new feature for this project'
-title: "[Feature Request] add text here"
+title: '[Enhancement] add text here'
-labels: Feature request
+labels: 'Type: Enhancement'
-assignees: The-Repo-Club
+assignees: 'The-Repo-Club'
 ---

 - [ ] I have updated the title to best match the issue.